Sage-is/WEB-Sage.Education-docs/docs/features/index.md

 - 📤 **Easy Chat Import**: Import chats into your workspace by simply dragging and dropping chat exports (JSON) onto the sidebar.

 - 📜 **Prompt Preset Support**: Instantly access custom preset prompts using the `/` command in the chat input.
 Load predefined conversation starters effortlessly and expedite your interactions.
-Import prompts with ease through [Sage WebUI Community](https://sage.is/) integration or create your own!
+Import prompts with ease through [Sage.is AI-UI Community](https://sage.is/) integration or create your own!

 - 📅 **Prompt Variables Support**: Prompt variables such as `{{CLIPBOARD}}`, `{{CURRENT_DATE}}`, `{{CURRENT_DATETIME}}`, `{{CURRENT_TIME}}`, `{{CURRENT_TIMEZONE}}`, `{{CURRENT_WEEKDAY}}`, `{{USER_NAME}}`, `{{USER_LANGUAGE}}`, and `{{USER_LOCATION}}` can be utilized in the system prompt or by using a slash command to select a prompt directly within a chat.
   - Please note that the `{{USER_LOCATION}}` prompt variable requires a secure connection over HTTPS.
 To utilize this particular prompt variable, please ensure that `{{USER_LOCATION}}` is toggled on from the `Settings` > `Interface` menu.